 - ESP noise generator is very close to reference with a slight difference over 10 kHz (reference noise is a bit brighter).

-I would reccoment to listen to sample and choose between ESP designed or “passive” version.
+I would recommend listening to a sample and choose between ESP-designed or “passive” version.
 ESP version would be great for audio testing as it sounds more correct according to theory, but many will like “passive” for use in sound effects or noisemakers, as it sounds less harsh.
-Remember, the one from Elliot Sound Products can’t be used commercially without written authorisation.
+Remember, the one from Elliot Sound Products can’t be used commercially without written authorization.

-And if you want know more, check the aricticles like:
+And if you want to know more, check the articles like: